reprahkcin/nutrition-label-maker/README.md

 ## Progress
 The nutrition facts generator is nearly completed.
 This creates a form does the math to display a properly formatted nutrition facts label.
 The only thing missing is the vitamins and minerals portion.
 The ability to browse and import graphics at runtime is working.
 I need to add scale and position abilities, as well as lock down the maximum size available for import.

+## TO EDIT:
+You will need to build as 'NutritionFactsTrialBuild' so that it creates the json files with that name to match the shell index.html file on the S3 server.